 At South Mecklenburg, we recognize that leadership is a shared responsibility.
 To that end, we share opportunities to assume leadership within our faculty and staff in the effort to achieve all of our goals.
 Teachers and staff have a significant voice, as do our students and their parents, and all have important influence in the decisions we make.
 As principal, I strive to provide direction, to hold us on course, and to facilitate a truly collaborative process that involves the entire school community in shaping our future.
-We are organized around units called professional learning communities, and this year instructional leadership is provided to all through an ILT (Instructional Leadership Team) who will spearhead our efforts to enhance literacy skill development in all content areas, and their efforts to help students stretch and grow.
-In 2014-15, our growth index (school impact) score was third highest among NC high schools and fourth highest statewide across all levels, indicative of the success of these efforts to date.
+We are organized around units called professional learning communities, and this year instructional leadership will continue to be provided to all through an ILT (Instructional Leadership Team) who will spearhead our continued efforts to enhance literacy skill development in all content areas, and their efforts to help students stretch and grow.
 They join other organizational units which include committees and sub-committees, departments, content teams, and other task-oriented units in which professionals collaborate to use data in defining and solving challenges related to student learning.
 Teachers are encouraged and supported in being innovative in their approaches, and accountable to generate and use data to monitor the effectiveness of practices in light of our goal: student learning.
 These efforts are further supported by our use of the DPI and CMS-generated data sources, offering access to a wide variety of data points on individual students as well as classes throughout the school year.
 In addition to monitoring progress against proficiency goals, we value information and assessment around growth, which is indicative of the success of these efforts.
 We also continue to work on the development and use of ongoing, formative data to direct our efforts in meeting student needs.